Coast Guard Squadron One: Last patrols

-After Point Grey and Point Orient were turned over to the RVN on 14 July only Point Cypress and Point Marone were left in Division 13.
+After Point Grey and Point Orient were turned over to the RVNN on 14 July only Point Cypress and Point Marone were left in Division 13.
 On that day the remaining two cutters were given orders to report to the lower Mekong Delta and provide support for operations in the Than Phu Secret Zone.
 On 19 and 20 July the crews of both cutters consisted of a full complement of 13 RVN sailors and 5 Coast Guardsmen including the commanding officers.
 Kit Carson Scouts were also embarked, making the decks very crowded.
 The Scouts were put ashore on a search and destroy mission and the cutters backed them up with gunfire from their decks and the cutter small boats.
 The raid was successful, netting several captured VC troops and boxes of documents.
 A week later both cutters with Australian Army explosive ordnance disposal soldiers aboard cruised the My Thanh River and destroyed fortifications.

 On 4 August 1970, coincidentally Coast Guard Day, the pair of cutters set out on what would prove to be their last combat patrol.
 Each cutter had 25 Kit Carson Scouts embarked for a patrol of the Co Chien River.
 While following a narrow canal leading off the main channel, Point Marone was the target of a command detonated mine.
-The blast killed two of the RVN sailors instantly; all five Coast Guardsmen were injured along with 10 Kit Carson Scouts.
+The blast killed two of the RVNN sailors instantly; all five Coast Guardsmen were injured along with 10 Kit Carson Scouts.
 After the mine explosion, Point Marone listed to starboard but managed to get underway while Point Cypress laid down suppressing fire and escorted the damaged cutter back to base at Cat Lo.
 Point Marone suffered three shrapnel holes at the starboard waterline as well as extensive damage to the bridge windows and damage to the watertight door between the mess deck and the forward berthing space.
 The deck aft of the bridge was covered with three inches of mud.
-After patching and painting, Point Marone was prepared for a final Operational Readiness Inspection to check the RVN crew readiness for the pending turnover of both Point Marone and Point Cypress.
+After patching and painting, Point Marone was prepared for a final Operational Readiness Inspection to check the RVNN crew readiness for the pending turnover of both Point Marone and Point Cypress.